kayshinonome/controlxlinux/README.md

 ## Debian package

-You can make a debian package too
+You can make a debian package too (recommended for debian based distros)

 ```sh
 mkdir build